DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 in Australia’, Centre for Social Impact (CSI), University of New South Wales, for National Australia Bank, 2012.

-Hiatt, L. ‘Traditional Attitudes to Land Resources’ in R. M. Berndt (ed) *Aboriginal Sites: Rites and Resource Development*, Perth: University of Western Australia Press, 1982, pp. 47-53.
+Hiatt, L. ‘Traditional Attitudes to Land Resources’ in R. M. Berndt (ed.)
+*Aboriginal Sites: Rites and Resource Development*, Perth: University of Western Australia Press, 1982, pp. 47-53.